GauBen/gautier.dev/src/articles/2023-02-11-computing-percentiles-in-sql/index.md

 </Example>

-And then we can `LEFT JOIN` the _websites_ table to retreive other details:
+And then we can `LEFT JOIN` the _websites_ table to retrieve other details:

 ```sql
 SELECT websites.id, name, p50